-Roam Through the Trinity Alps
+Where to Stay Near the Trinity Alps

 The county offers water-based fun in every flavor.
 A quarter-mile from Strawhouse Resorts, Trinity River Rafting and Bigfoot Rafting run half- and full-day guided whitewater trips on the Trinity River.
 North of Weaverville, serene Lewiston Lake is popular with kayakers, canoers, and birders looking to add "bald eagle" to their life lists.
 Neighboring Trinity Lake has four marinas with powerboat and waterski rentals.
 If you'd rather bike than boat, ride the easy Lakeshore Trail on Trinity Lake's western shoreline, or try out the 50 miles of single-track in the Weaverville Basin Trail System.